 Here are a few tips on how to avoid a flat tire.
-First, you have to make sure that all tires are in optimal condition.
-Keep the right tools and spare tires with you, and make sure the spare tire is fully inflated.
+First, you must ensure that all tires are in optimal condition.
+Keep the right tools and spare tires with you, and ensure the spare tire is fully inflated.
 If you have a new car, locate the jacking points and learn how to use the tools.
 Finally, just in case your tires burst while driving, do not panic and keep your grip n the steering wheel.
-Gently slow down and avoid harsh brake until you find a safe place to stop.
+Slow down and avoid harsh brakes until you find a safe place to stop.

 9. Replacing Wiper Blades Refill

 As a driver, it is crucial to have good visibility, especially in harsh weather conditions like thunderstorms and snow.
 Most drivers usually wait too long before they replace their wipers.
-Since wiper blades are made of rubber, they are prone to wear and tear from the weather.
+Since wiper blades are rubber, they are prone to wear and tear from the weather.
 Sometimes, you may notice that you’re wiper blades are not touching the glass.
-Changing wiper refill is easy and you don’t need to go to a mechanic to have them change.
+Changing wiper refill is easy, and you don’t need to go to a mechanic to change them.
 These can be bought at auto parts suppliers and even online.

-The next step is to pull out the refill by squishing the metal reinforcement that holds the rubber refill to prevent it from sliding out.
+The next step is to pull out the refill by squishing the metal reinforcement that holds the rubber refill to prevent it from sliding.
 Once the old rubber refill is removed, insert the reinforcement into the new rubber refill.
 Finally, squish the refill using pliers and ensure it is clipped firmly.
-This is probably the easiest among all car repair and maintenances tips on this list.
+This is probably the easiest among all car repair and maintenance tips on this list.

 10. Replacing Spark Plugs

-Watch this video tutorial on car repair and maintenances: spark plug change
+Watch this video tutorial on car repair and maintenance: spark plug change